H2OKing89/shelfr/docs/cli/REFACTORING_PLAN.md

 # For deprecated command aliases
 @app.command("old-name", hidden=True)
 def old_name_deprecated(ctx: typer.Context) -> None:
-    from mamfast.console import print_warning
+    from shelfr.console import print_warning
     print_warning(
-        "Deprecated: 'mamfast old-name' is now 'mamfast new name'. " "This alias will be removed in v2.0."
+        "Deprecated: 'shelfr old-name' is now 'shelfr new name'. " "This alias will be removed in v2.0."
     )
     return new_name_impl(ctx)